 CFE Affiliates Course

 Affiliates of community foundations come in many different forms, and the varied relationships can often raise many questions for staff and volunteers.
-This revamped three-part course is designed to provide an overview of community foundations and affiliate law, and is applicable to individuals from community foundations of all sizes.
+This redesigned three-part course will provide an overview of community foundations and affiliate law, and is applicable to individuals from community foundations of all sizes.
 Topics covered include:

 - the differentiation between an advisory group and a board;